 IDOT is committed to eliminating and remedying unlawful discrimination in employment and in the delivery of services, through the development of policies and programs regarding civil rights in the state transportation arena.
-It is our goal is to ensure that employment opportunities and transportation programs, activities, and services are provided in a non-discriminatory manner.
+It is our goal to ensure that employment opportunities and transportation programs, activities, and services are provided in a non-discriminatory manner.

 IDOT is actively engaged in a series of initiatives, employs investigative strategies, and develops and implements equal employment opportunity and affirmative action programs in accordance with state and federal law to ensure we reach our goals.
 The information below has been organized into four categories: Accessibility, Equal Opportunities, Equal Rights, and Contact Us.